badumbatish/brt.nvim/README.md

 - If you have a `Makefile`, pressing `<leader>b` will run `make -j4` in the terminal.

-- If you have a `CMakeLists.txt`, pressing `<leader>b` will run `cmake -S . -B build && cmake --build build -j4` in the terminal.
+- If you have a `CMakeLists.txt`, pressing `<leader>b` will run `cmake --build build -j4` in the terminal.

-It automatically detects these files once you give it the filetype to look for and which command to build, please see [Configuration](##Configuration) for more information.
+It automatically detects these files once you give it the filetype to look for and which command to build, please see [Configuration](#Configuration) for more information.

 It also remembers every prompt you give it for all 4 commands, committed to your directory.
 ## Demo